Generating asymptotics for factorially divergent sequences: Applications

-\begin{rmk} In quantum field theory the \textit{coupling}, an expansion parameter, needs to be reparametrized in the process of \textit{renormalization} \cite{connes2001renormalization}.
+\begin{remark} The examples above are chosen to demonstrate that given a (functional) equation which relates two power series in $\fring{x}{\alpha}{\beta}$, it is often an easy task to calculate the full asymptotic expansion of one of the power series from the asymptotic expansion of the other power series.
+Applications include functional equations for `irreducible combinatorial objects'.
+The two examples fall into this category.
+Irreducible combinatorial objects were studied in general by Beissinger \cite{beissinger1985}. \end{remark} \begin{remark} In quantum field theory the \textit{coupling}, an expansion parameter, needs to be re\-para\-met\-rized in the process of \textit{renormalization} \cite{connes2001renormalization}.
 Those reparametrizations are merely compositions of power series which are believed to be \textit{Gevrey-1}.
-Theorem \ref{thm:chainrule} might be useful for the resummation of renormalized quantities in quantum field theory.
-In fact, Dyson-Schwinger equations in quantum field theory can be stated as functional equations of a form similar to the above \cite{Broadhurst2001,borinsky2015algebraic}.
-These considerations will be the subject of a future publication \cite{borinskyunpub}, where the presented formalism will be applied to zero-dimensional quantum field theory. \end{rmk}
+Theorem~\ref{thm:chainrule} might be useful for the resummation of renormalized quantities in quantum field theory.
+Dyson-Schwinger equations in quantum field theory can be stated as functional equations of a form similar to the above \cite{Broadhurst2001,borinsky2015algebraic}.
+These considerations were the subject of the publication \cite{borinsky2017}, where the presented formalism was applied to zero-dimensional quantum field theory and the enumeration of graphs. \end{remark} \begin{remark} Eqs. \eqref{eqn:asyC}, \eqref{eqn:asyM} and \eqref{eqn:asymp_genfun_Simple} expose another interesting algebraic property.
+Proposition~\ref{prop:betashiftlow} and the chain rule imply that $(\asyOp^2_{\frac12} C)(x)\in\fring{x}{2}{\frac32}$, $(\asyOp^2_{\frac12} M)(x) \in \fring{x}{2}{\frac32}$ and $(\asyOp^1_1 S)(x) \in \fring{x}{1}{3}$.
+This way, the `higher-order' asymptotics of the asymptotic sequence can be calculated by iterating the application of the $\asyOp$ map.
+With resurgence, it might be possible to construct \textit{convergent} large-order expansions for these cases.
+The fact that the asymptotics of each sequence may be expressed as a combination of polynomial and exponential expressions of the original sequence can be seen as an avatar of resurgence. \end{remark}